mmann1123/pyGIS/pygis/docs/e_vector_overlay.md

 In this chapter, we will focus on vector overlays, which involve combining vector data.
 We'll explore five types of vector overlays and merging: union, intersection, difference (erase), identity, and spatial join.

-Sources: [Set-Operations with Overlay, GeoPandas](https://geopandas.org/docs/user_guide/set_operations.html); GIS Fundamentals: A First Text on Geographic Information Systems, 5th ed., Paul Bostad
+Sources: [Set-Operations with Overlay, GeoPandas](https://geopandas.org/docs/user_guide/set_operations.html); GIS Fundamentals: A First Text on Geographic Information Systems, 5th ed., Paul Bolstad

 ## Setup